UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What should I do if I paid a scammer?

-Contact your bank, credit card issuer, or the app support team (like Zelle or Venmo) immediately.
+Contact your bank, credit card issuer, or the app support team immediately.
 Tell them the transaction was fraudulent and ask if it can be reversed.
 While refunds are not guaranteed with methods like gift cards, reporting it quickly increases your chances of recovery and helps track the fraudsters.

 Can a utility worker enter my home without an appointment?